-This chapter provides a brief outline of the functions and features of the 5019C-L/FL servers, based on the X11SCL-iF motherboard and the SC504-203B or SC505-203B chassis.
-The 5019C-L server has input/output ports in the rear, and the 5019C-FL in the front.
+This chapter provides a brief outline of the functions and features of the 5019C-M4L server.
+It is based on the X11SCL-LN4F motherboard and the SC512F-350B1 chassis.

 In addition to the motherboard and chassis, several important parts that are included with the system are listed below.